Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 SAINT-JULIEN

-Branaire - black red. intense and deep on the nose with a ripe and aromatic flavour of dark berries.
+Branaire - black red.
+Intense on the nose with a ripe and aromatic flavor of dark berries.
 Superbly concentrated and structured with a long aftertaste.
 Real class.
 91p.

-Gruaud Larose - nice tannin grip, sappy, well-structured and with a strong backbone.
+Gruaud Larose - had a nice tannin grip, was sappy, well-structured, and had a strong backbone.
 Fine balance.
 88-89p.

 Lagrange - same quality and style as Gruaud Larose.
 88-89p.

-Leoville Barton - stylish, compact and well-structured wine, which seems quite closed at the moment.
-Will certainly improve.
+Leoville Barton - stylish, compact, well-structured wine that seemed quite closed.
+It will certainly improve.
 88-89p.

 Leoville Poyferre - like Leoville Barton.
 88-89p.